 - 4 tablespoon chopped candied orange peel

-Colomba, the Easter dove shaped bread, was invented in 1930 by Angelo Motta to extend the success of industrially produced pandoro and panettone.
-All of them are descendents of the brioche-like sweet breads made for the Italian Renaissance courts some 500 years ago.
+The Easter Colomba, a classic Italian dove-shaped bread, was invented in 1930 by Angelo Motta to extend the success of industrially produced pandoro and panettone.
+All of them are descendents of the brioche-like sweet breads made for the Italian Renaissance courts 5 centuries ago.

-In our home, we stay away from mass-produced holidays breads.
-As I mentioned in my breadmaker Pandoro recipe, commercial Christmas breads that have a shelf life of a year, can’t possibly be healthy for you.
+In our home, we stay away from mass-produced holiday breads.
+As I mentioned in my breadmaker Pandoro recipe, commercial Christmas breads have a shelf life of a year.
+They can’t possibly be healthy for you.

 Day 1, early afternoon